 While being committed to corporate social responsibility, the Company acknowledges that its size and nature of operations currently limit its exposure to economic, environmental, and social sustainability risks.
-The Company operates within the fintech industry.

-Considering the specific nature of our business, the Company has assessed that the direct economic risks associated with traditional industries, such as resource depletion, supply chain disruptions, or market fluctuations, do not significantly impact our operations.
-Additionally, our business model aligns with environmentally friendly practices, as our operations primarily rely on digital platforms, which inherently minimise environmental footprints compared to traditional industries.
+The Company has assessed that the direct economic risks associated with traditional industries, such as resource depletion, supply chain disruptions, or market fluctuations, do not significantly impact its operations.
+The Company does not believe it has any material exposure to environmental or social risks.